 Components finishing dry ice blasting eliminate burrs and flash from machined and molded parts.

-In this case, Dry ice is non-abrasive and produces no secondary waste, ensuring that it preserves the completed part’s geometries without the need for residual media.
+Dry ice is non-abrasive.
+It produces no secondary waste, so it keeps the part’s shape intact without leftover media.

 Remediation

-Dry ice cleaning helps clean hard-to-reach locations such as tight truss angles around nails, wiring, and plumbing without causing damage to the surface integrity.
+Dry ice cleaning effectively reaches tight spots, like truss angles around nails, wiring, and plumbing.
+It cleans without damaging the surface.
 The technique also minimizes or removes odors caused by fire, smoke, and mold damage.

 Surface Preparation